Buy Litecoin

 Litecoin had a transaction speed of 54 transactions per second and generated new blocks approximately every 2.5 minutes.
 This improvement was appealing for merchants seeking quicker settlements.

 Despite this, Litecoin has stayed popular, especially with crypto OGs.
-At the time of writing, in the top 20 most popular cryptocurrencies by market capitalisation.
+At the time of writing, it remains in the top 20 most popular cryptocurrencies by market capitalisation.
 Considering there are now over 20,000 cryptocurrencies in the world, that’s pretty good going.

 The Litecoin Foundation actively contributes to the development and adoption of Litecoin.
 It forms partnerships, explores funding opportunities, and engages in initiatives that promote Litecoin’s growth.